To study theatrical forms and understand the roles of director, designer, performer and audience.

 To create original drama using the devising process and to interpret scripted drama through performance.

 What will I study?

 At AS you will study theatre forms and functions from the points of view of director, performer and designer.
-You will stage your own production consisting of a scripted extract as well as a reinterpretation of a second extract from a text from a different social or cultural context.
+You will stage your own productions consisting of a scripted extract, as well as a reinterpretation of a second extract from a text from a different social or cultural context.
 Furthermore, you will prepare for a written examination in which you will respond to a series of questions on one performance text.

 How will I study?

 You will work both individually and within a group.
 You are normally taught in a group which includes members of the Boys’ Division.
 As the course progresses, you will find you are asked to take much more responsibility for your learning and achievement.We offer you plenty of opportunities to attend theatre productions and workshops.
 You can develop your own areas of interest within the course, for example, by choosing a design or lighting option.You may wish to get involved in school theatre productions or the Middle School Drama Clubs.

 Where will it lead?

 Employers and universities are very interested in the teamwork focus of the course.
 In addition, the course has obvious benefits in developing speech, confidence and performance skills.
 There are many academic, practical and vocational theatre courses in this country run by a wide range of institutions.